grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 }
 ```

 The two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables are generated as static global pointers.
 The `classInit`  method uses the `fManager` object used to allocate tables.
 A new `classDestroy` method is generated to deallocate the tables.
-Finally the `init` method is now empty, since the architecure file is supposed to use the `classInit/classDestroy` method once to allocate and deallocate static tables, and the `instanceInit` method on each allocated DSP.
+Finally the `init` method is now empty, since the architecture file is supposed to use the `classInit/classDestroy` method once to allocate and deallocate static tables, and the `instanceInit` method on each allocated DSP.

-The `memoryInfo` method now has the following shape, where the two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables are describes in the *Subcontainers used in classInit* section:
+The `memoryInfo` method now has the following shape, whith the two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables:

 ```c++
 static void memoryInfo() {